 A wall of flame billows to our right.
 Heat and light fanning over us, blinding us.
 Bad fucking spot to be in.
 I get into a fast trot, squinting my eyes and spraying a few rounds of multi-impact ahead of me.
 They tear through the screen of dust and smoke, spiralling the smoke after them.
 I get clear of the obstruction, and immediately feel indirect fire zip past my ears.
 I duck and roll, taking cover behind the shell of a burnt out vehicle.
 I hear Westerling yell for his Circus Battalion to do likewise, spewing a volley towards our hostiles.

 Gunnar slams in next to me, locking in a fresh bullpup.
 He gives me a sour look, says something about how I should have been the first out there, then he motions for me to cover him.

-I think to hell with going up, and simply hold my Adaptive Combat Rifle sideways and let off a pineapple.
-It shoots out with a poomp, and within a few seconds there’s a blast big enough to rock us and rain blood and debris onto our heads.
-But Gunnar’s off the moment the blast hit.
+I think to hell with going up, and simply hold my Adaptive Combat Rifle sideways to let off a pineapple.
+It shoots out with a poomp, and within a few seconds there’s a blast big enough to rock the burnt out car and rain blood and debris onto our heads.
+But Gunnar’s off the moment the blast hits.
 He’ll be covered in blood.
 Grenades these days...

 I’m hoping this run doesn’t turn into a fucking meat eater.
 I don’t even know where to go from here.
 OBUA’s like this go kinetic quickly, and this one is slipping in that direction real fast.